 Cash Subscription for Shares

-The founder subscribes for shares in cash.
-Simpler than the loan route but produces less efficient extraction because share capital can be returned only through formal capital reduction (a costly process) or on winding-up.
-Most FICs use cash subscription only for the nominal founding share capital (£1 or £100), with substantive funding via the loan route.
+You subscribe for shares in cash.
+Simpler than the loan route, but extraction is less efficient because share capital can be returned only through a formal capital reduction (a costly process) or on winding-up.
+Most FICs use cash subscription only for the nominal founding share capital (£1 or £100), with the substantive funding coming through the loan route.

 Life-Stage Tax Treatment